by Jack Wright

 Though officially named Palacio de Deportes de la Comunidad de Madrid (Community of Madrid Sports Center), and described as an indoor sporting arena, WiZink is in fact multipurpose and is a popular venue for concerts.

-Depending on the events, the folowing is WiZink’s capacity:
+Depending on the events, the following is WiZink’s capacity:

 Athletics: 10,000 people